Sterntaylor/note-taker/README.md

 Heroku URL - https://glacial-chamber-60973.herokuapp.com/

 ## Sources
-I used many sources to get my code up, the bulk of the help was from 11.1.4-11.1.6  -For help with Express and Heroku 11.2.5         -Help with middleware
+I used many sources to get my code up, the bulk of the help was from</br>
+ 11.1.4-11.1.6  -For help with Express and Heroku</br>
+ 11.2.5         -Help with middleware</br>
-11.3.1-11.3.8   =Help checking files linked properly 11.4.4          -Help Set up Routes
+11.3.1-11.3.8   =Help checking files linked properly</br>
+11.4.4          -Help Set up Routes</br>

 External Sources,
 GitHub User - slyviaprabudy